What is Content repurposing?

 1. Select evergreen pieces of content

-Evergreen content pieces are those that don’t lose value over the period of time.
+Evergreen content pieces are those that don’t lose value over a period of time.
 For example, you published a blog about some latest update announced by Facebook.
 Well, you cannot use this content for repurposing.
-By the time you are repurposing blog content into other forms, it will become yesterday’s news.
+When you repurpose blog content into other forms, it will become yesterday’s news.

-On the flip side, if you have written a blog about 11 easy ways to start your YouTube channel, you can easily repurpose it at any time.
+On the flip side, if you have written a blog about 11 easy ways to start your YouTube channel, you can easily repurpose it anytime because it works great in terms of the buyer persona.
 Thus, you need to find out the blogs or posts that are evergreen and then repurpose them in new forms.

 2. Accustom the selected content into different formats